zeek/osquery-extension/README.md

 The *Zeek Agent* is an endpoint monitoring tool for Linux and macOS that reports, by default, file, socket, and process events to [Zeek](https://zeek.org).
-On Linux platform, event data is captured from [Linux Audit](https://linux.die.net/man/8/auditd) using the Unix domain socket plugin that comes with [Audisp](https://linux.die.net/man/8/audispd).
-On macOS platform, Zeek Agent leverages [Endpoint Security](https://developer.apple.com/documentation/endpointsecurity) framework to capture file and process events while to collect socket events Zeek Agent uses [OpenBSM](http://www.trustedbsd.org/openbsm.html).
+On Linux, event data is captured from [Linux Audit](https://linux.die.net/man/8/auditd) using the Unix domain socket plugin that comes with [Audisp](https://linux.die.net/man/8/audispd).
+On macOS, Zeek Agent leverages [Endpoint Security](https://developer.apple.com/documentation/endpointsecurity) framework to capture file and process events while to collect socket events Zeek Agent uses [OpenBSM](http://www.trustedbsd.org/openbsm.html).
 Collected event data